Master Bedroom Reveal + DIY Herringbone Wall with Stikwood

 Love this ladder and throw blanket combo.
 It was the perfect height for underneath the picture ledges.

 This rattan tray is the perfect tool for breakfast in bed or for greeting you guests with some goodies.

-Start by measuring the height and width of the wall.
+Start your DIY herringbone wall by measuring the height and width of the wall.
 Multiply these numbers together to find the square footage of the wall.
 For a herringbone pattern, you will need to order about 15% extra Stikwood to cover the wall.
 And then if you are doing a border around the wall like I did, make sure to order enough for the border as well.
 Stikwood will ship the wood right to your door.
 It's awesome.

-Start by finding the center point of the wall.
+Find the center point of the wall.
 Draw a line vertically up the center of the wall.